Enteromius guirali

 Enteromius guirali is a species of cyprinid fish.
 It is endemic to Central Africa and occurs in Cameroon, Gabon, and the Republic of the Congo.
 It is a benthopelagic freshwater species that grows to 15.5 cm total length.

+Size

+This species reaches a length of 15.5 cm.

+Etymology

 The fish is named in honor of explorer and naturalist Léon Guiral (1858-1885), who collected the type specimen in Zaire in 1885.